How to Fill Out Form W-4 [+2023 Changes]

 Giving unsolicited advice to employees – Employers cannot advise or tell employees to enter specific information.
 Instead, they can direct employees to the instructions on the form, IRS troubleshooting tools, and available worksheets.

 What variations exist in states' withholding requirements?

 Employees are typically required to pay both state and federal income tax.
 As a result, two W-4 forms may be necessary to calculate accurate withholdings.
 In some cases, states use the federal W-4 form as a guide for their system.
 Therefore, recent changes to the 2020 form may impact state documents.

 For example, states that use the federal form to calculate state taxes may need to update their processes to accommodate law changes.
 Colorado, Delaware, Idaho, Nebraska, New Mexico, North Dakota, Oregon, South Carolina, Utah, and Wisconsin have announced that they have or will be rolling out new state-specific W-4 forms to reflect the updated tax laws and federal design.

 It's worth noting that Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming don't levy a state income tax.
 Therefore, the updates made to the federal form will not affect state-specific W-4 requirements.

 Incorrect W-4 calculations can result in tax discrepancies.
-If an employee underestimates federal tax withholdings, he or she may face surprise bills when it comes time to file tax returns.
+If an employee underestimates federal tax withholdings, they may face surprise bills when filing tax returns.
 These discrepancies not only deliver severe financial setbacks but can also come with steep penalties.
-The following two actions can result in fines and/or prison time.
+The following two actions can result in fines or prison time.

 Employers are only required to calculate withholdings based on the data supplied by the employee and are not required to verify the information.